 As for who is leading that development within the company itself, Kevin Lynch, who is well known for overseeing the brand's Apple Watch division (as well as his role in creating Adobe Creative Cloud), is now in the lead role.
 The project was being overseen by Apple's AI and machine learning chief, John Giannandrea, who stepped in for Bob Mansfield after the latter's retirement in 2020.

-That appointment seems to have led to a high turnover of Apple Car executives leaving the company in 2021 – former software engineering manager Joe Bass was poached by Silicon Valley rival Meta, for example – but it's normal that regime changes would trigger a revolving door of new and departing employees.
+That appointment seemed to lead to a high turnover of Apple Car executives leaving the company in 2021 – former software engineering manager Joe Bass was poached by Silicon Valley rival Meta, for example – but it's normal that regime changes would trigger a revolving door of new and departing employees.

-We know that Apple has acquired several new, high-profile staff to work on the Apple Car project in recent months, too.
-Former Tesla Autopilot software director Christopher Moore, for instance, was recruited in November 2021 (per Bloomberg).
+We know that Apple has acquired several new, high-profile staff to work on the Apple Car project, too.
+Former Tesla Autopilot software director Christopher Moore, for instance, was recruited in November 2021 (per Bloomberg (opens in new tab)).
 He now reports to Stuart Bowers, another executive who made the switch from Tesla to Apple in 2020.

 Apple Car specs and expectations